mgoycoolea/blog/_posts/2018-07-07-reason-why-your-startup-will-fail.md

 The whole team knows and shares a common goal.
 Everyone is aligned and know why they are there and what they have to do.
 It's just magic.
 It doesn't just work in tech startups: I've seen NGOs sanitizing water in rural areas or a hedge-fund trying to make billions, if you keep focused in 1 problem.

 However, if you just keep pivoting because

-a) your ideas are originally bad
+a. your ideas are originally bad
-b) you don't know your problem or market at all
+b. you don't know your problem or market at all
-c) you are desperate to make a little bit of money so you will sell anything your potential client will pitch you
+c. you are desperate to make a little bit of money so you will sell anything your potential client will pitch you
-d) all of the above
+d. all of the above

 chances are your team will leave eventually.
 That is, if they were good in the first place.
 I've seen companies that have been demolished after founders execute a pivot that the rest of the team found, well... unfounded.